MODULE 01

 claude code

-Commit my CLAUDE.md to the project repository with the message "Add beat context file"
+Commit my updated CLAUDE.md with the message "Customize context file for city hall beat"

 Exit the current session (Ctrl+C twice) and relaunch from the same directory.
 This starts a fresh session that picks up your new CLAUDE.md: